The Deity of Christ

 With this background, we can now fast-forward to Jesus at His trial, and get to the point.
 Jesus was tried, and found guilty of--you guessed it--claiming to be God.
 Other charges were brought against Him as well, but He ignored these as not worthy of a response.
 When it came to being God, though, He did respond, and without any ambiguity.

-Mark 14:61-64 (NIV) But Jesus remained silent and gave no answer.
-Again the high priest asked him, "Are you the Christ, the Son of the Blessed One?"
+Mark 14:61b-64 (NIV) The high priest asked him, "Are you the Christ, the Son of the Blessed One?"
 "I AM," said Jesus.
 "And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven."
 The high priest tore his clothes.
 "Why do we need any more witnesses?" he asked.
 "You have heard the blasphemy.
 What do you think?"
 They all condemned him as worthy of death.This double meaning is rich.
 One wonders if God did not have this particular answer, on which the universe would hinge, in mind at the burning bush.
 YHWH is both God’s personal name and an answer which led to His Son’s crucifixion.

 John 8:57-58 (NIV) "You are not yet fifty years old," the Jews said to him, "and you have seen Abraham!"
 "I tell you the truth," Jesus answered, "before Abraham was born, I AM!"Now Jesus either is making an elementary grammatical error here--using the present tense for a past event--or He is appropriating in answer the intimate name of YHWH God.
 To be sure His listeners “got it.”

-John 8:59 (NAS) ...Therefore they picked up stones to throw at Him…Jesus did claim to be God.
+John 8:59 (NAS) ...Therefore they picked up stones to throw at Him…Jesus claimed to be God.
 He did so in the highest Jewish court at his trial and was found guilty.
-More than 2000 years later, it is disingenuous to pretend this was not what was at stake, or that His claims were ambiguous.
-Jesus appropriated the “unspeakable” tetragrammaton to Himself, deserving death both in direct answer and in breaking the taboo.
+More than 2000 years later, it is disingenuous to pretend this was not what was not the main point of his life.
+Jesus even when so far as to appropriate the “unspeakable” tetragrammaton to Himself, being judged as worthy of death both because of the direct answer and in breaking the taboo.

 Jesus' claims to Diety can be categorized as: 1) direct statements, 2) the miracles, 3) confirmation when recognized by others, 4) acceptance of worship, 5) agency in and Lord of creation, resurrection, and judgment, 6) reception of endorsement by God the Father, and 7) the ability to forgive sins not committed against Him.
 On this last, before we move on...